 Instead of driving or shipping the shoes over, marketing director Geoff Shaffer and the five members of his "Team Run" group loaded up that first order into vinyl bags, slung the bags over their shoulders and ran the six-mile roundtrip from their offices to Solepepper Sports.

 That delivery run sums up the hard-core running character of Pearl Izumi, which is why I was not surprised at the firm`s latest ad campaign, called "Breed like an Animal," a follow-up to the successful "Run like an Animal" campaign.
-The ads are a bit edgy, not for their imagery, but
+The ads are a bit edgy, not for their imagery, but for the text on the ads.

 The latest ad read "Let`s Follow the Baby Boom with a Runner Boom," with one woman`s and one man`s shoe shown in the foreground.
 In the background is a couple -- not wearing their shoes, or anything else.
 The text reads, in part: "We used our legs to get homo sapiens to the top of the food chain.
 Now, to keep us up there, we will have to use what`s in between them. ...
 So breed like an animal.
 Run like an animal."